lpereira/blotest/2013/12/08/reducing_lwan_memory_usage.rst

 One of the things that were in that refactoring thread was `my toy web server`_'s memory usage.
 It would consume a whopping **855MB** of memory while idling; recent commits dropped this amount to a mere **32MB** (with maybe some more room to spare).
+That's around **2670%** less memory.

 This was only possible because I know the code inside out and was able to refactor the code a few times.

 .. figure:: http://i.imgur.com/xSB5PZp.png
     :alt: massifscreenshot0